PreyanshK/Arduino_Solar_Tracker/README.md

 # Arduino_Solar_Tracker
+Here is a link that showcases the project: https://www.youtube.com/watch?v=Bedm1EY5JDc&ab_channel=PreyanshKachhia

 This is the code for my automated Arduino Solar Tracker

 It is written in C, and it has two sections.